EMC E5

 The EMC E5 is a 2000 hp, A1A-A1A passenger train-hauling diesel locomotive manufactured by Electro-Motive Corporation, and its corporate successor, General Motors' Electro-Motive Division (EMD) of La Grange, Illinois.
-It was produced exclusively for the Chicago, Burlington and Quincy Railroad (“The Burlington Route”), and its subsidiaries between 1940 and 1941.
+It was produced exclusively for the Chicago, Burlington & Quincy Railroad and its subsidiaries in 1940 and 1941.

 The E5 was distinguished from the otherwise very similar E3, E4 and E6 by being clad in polished stainless steel to match the Burlington's Zephyr trains.
 It also featured unique small grill-like ornamentation on both sides of the upper headlight.
 Like the other pre-war models in the E-series, the E5 had a sloping “slant nose” design and was equipped with two headlights—a regular stationary headlight below a gyrating Mars signal light.
 The E5 was the sixth model in the EMD E-unit series.

 Engine and powertrain

 The E5 was powered by twin 12-cylinder prime movers, developing a total of 2,000 hp at 800 rpm.
 Designed specifically for railroad locomotives, the mechanically aspirated, two-stroke, 45-degree V-type engine, with an 8+1/2 in bore by 10 in stroke, giving 567 cuin displacement per cylinder.
 This engine design remained in production until 1966.

 The E5 was originally intended to look very different with the cab section looking very similar to the streamlined diesel passenger trains that the CB&Q was famous for.

 The original design for the E5, note the cab shape.
 This design was created on October 23, 1939.

 Power for the locomotive's traction was provided by two direct-current generators, one for each prime mover.
 This generators powered four traction motors, two on each truck, in an A1A-A1A arrangement.
 This truck design was used across all E units, as well as on the MP 7100 AA6, CB&Q 9908, and CRI&P AB6 power cars.
 Since 1939, EMC/EMD has manufactured all of its major components.